AntonyGarand/Vim/README.md

 Ctrl + T: Open a new tab
 Alt + [1-0]: To to tab

+Marks:
+' and \` are swapped.
+Use ' to find a line and collumn, use \` to find a line only.

 ###[EasyMotion]
-s: S + 2 characters will search for the next occurences of these 2 chars.
-You can then press the appropriate key to go to these chars.
+s: S + 1 character will search for the next occurences of the char.
+You can then press the appropriate key to go to this char.
 Leader + j: Highlight first letters of line under, easily swap to other line
 Leader + k: Same as previous but up
 Leader, Leader + w: Look forward words